 - If the links are broken because of a misspelling, view the source and manually change the link.

 - If the links are broken because of another reason, set up a 301 redirect to redirect the post to a new URL (either to an existing post or your homepage).

 Getting traffic to your blog is tough, right?
 So, once you’ve put in the effort to get the visitor there, why miss out on additional traffic?

 Social sharing icons allow people to freely share your content on their social media platforms.

 Social Warfare allows you to add professional-looking social media icons to your posts and pages:

 And one of my other favorite features of this plugin is the Pinterest “hover” button that you can add over images:

-You can create custom pins with Canva and then add them to your blog posts for easy pinning.
+You can create custom pins with Canva and then add them to your posts for easy pinning.

-If you don’t want the image right on your blog post, you can also set a specific image to display when someone clicks on your Pinterest social sharing icon.
+If you don’t want the image right on your post, you can also set a specific image to display when someone clicks on your Pinterest social sharing icon.